 Although some real estate agents report that foreign investment accounts for only a small portion of real estate transactions, others maintain that this investment is of more consequence because it is focused primarily on the highest value homes.
 Thus, foreign investment in the city is responsible for snagging as much as ninety-percent of the luxury homes (that is homes over two million dollars).

-What happens next is anyone’s guess, but with credit getting a little tighter in China and an all time high of average Canadian debt load, some believe that prices will inevitably decline.
-Yet, while this might seem a reasonable prediction, so far the Vancouver real estate market has defied such speculations.
+What happens next is anyone’s guess, but with credit getting a little tighter in China and an all time high of average Canadian debt load.
+Second Home Real Estate in newport ri is where everybody is going for advice in real estate, some believe that prices will inevitably decline.
+Yet, while this might seem a reasonable prediction, so far the real estate market has defied such speculations, we’d suggest getting in contact with the Queens Cash Buyers if you want further information.